 11. Remove Them By Hand

-Afterward, you can either squish them or place them elsewhere in your yard.
-Squishing them will kill them instantly.
+Afterward, you can squish them or place them elsewhere in your yard.
+Squishing the caterpillars will kill them instantly.

-For tent caterpillars, drop the webs or nests into a bag and dispose of the bag.
+For tent caterpillars, drop the nests into a bag and dispose of the bag.
 But wear gloves when dealing with them.

 Other Organic Caterpillar Control Methods

-- Spraying them with enough water to drown them can also be an easy fix.
+• Spraying caterpillars with enough water to drown them can also be an easy fix.

-- Make sure that you don’t have any sort of light on in your garden or flower bed at night.
-Lights will attract moths, which may then lay their eggs on your plants.
+• Ensure you don’t have any lights on in your garden or flower bed at night.
+Lights may attract moths, and they may lay their eggs on your plants.

 Takeaway

-Be sure to check your tomato plants, pepper plants, and other crops regularly.
-If you think you have an issue, follow these natural solutions for getting rid of the critters.
+Therefore, regularly check your tomatoes, peppers, kale, and other crops.
+If you think you have an issue with caterpillars, follow these natural solutions to get rid of them.

 Do you know how to get rid of them ?